skenqbx/rail/doc/plugin-api.markdown

 All request configurations are stored in `call._stack`, the current configuration is referenced by `call._pointer`.

 ### call.\_\_configure(options)
-Creates a new request configuration from the given options and increments the internal pointer.
+Creates a new request configuration and increments the internal pointer.

+The current configuration is always the default, meaning `options` only needs to contain changes.

 _Note_: Request options are _copied_, plugin options are _referenced_ when not primitive.